 Sizing has also been a problem for some riders.
 This might be best suited to those with smaller heads.

-Though this is a fairly basic design, it does work and is well worth a buy as a backup or for your pillion passenger
+Though this is a fairly basic design, it works and is well worth buying as a backup or for your pillion passenger.

-A correctly-fitting balaclava with neck/chest curtain pays off in several ways:
+A correctly-fitting balaclava with a neck/chest curtain pays off in several ways:

 - Seals in body heat

 - Prevents cold air from entering the empty space in your helmet

 - Help keep you dry in a shower (material dependent)

 Some riders will tell you that a decent balaclava will also help reduce wind noise by sealing up gaps and layering material over the ears.

 For more about reducing helmet noise, see these posts: